 PolicyPak extends Group Policy to Spoon / Novell ZENworks App Virtualization video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can manage your Spoon Server or your ZenWorks Application Virtualization server virtualized applications using PolicyPak.

 You can do this either using Group Policy or your own systems management tool.For instance, the Spoon Server here or Novell ZenWorks or SCCM – anything you want – but we happen to be using Spoon Server and also Group Policy in this demonstration.